Ag-Utkarsh/STS/README.md

    Audio is captured in real time from your microphone using PyAudio.

 2. **Streaming Speech-to-Text (STT):**
-   The audio stream is sent to Google Cloud Speech-to-Text, which transcribes your speech as you talk.
+   The audio stream is sent to AssemblyAI (streaming), which transcribes your speech as you talk.

 3. **Conversational AI (LLM):**
-   The transcribed text is sent to OpenAI's GPT models (via API), which generate a short, crisp response.
+   The transcribed text is sent to OpenAI's GPT models (via API), which generate short, crisp responses.

 4. **Streaming Text-to-Speech (TTS):**
    The response is sent to ElevenLabs, which streams back high-quality speech audio.